Professional/Short course Conservation Project Management

 Learning and Teaching

-This level 7 module will be delivered through a combination of recorded lectures and asynchronous activities, including contributions to forums, wikis and guided reading.
+This level 7 module will be delivered through a combination of recorded lectures and asynchronous activities including, but not limited to, contributions to forums, wikis and guided reading.

-You will also be offered live, interactive tutorial classes and facilitated group work.
+Each teaching week will include live, interactive tutorial classes and facilitated group work to support your learning.

-This module will make extensive use of Bristol Zoological Society and UWE Bristol's expertise in project management of conservation programmes in the UK and around the world, and will provide real-world case studies to support student learning.
+This module will make draw on the extensive expertise extensive use of Bristol Zoological Society and UWE Bristol's expertise in managing conservation programmes both in the UK and internationally, incorporating real world project management of conservation programmes in the UK and around the world, and will provide real-world case studies to support enhance student learning.

 Assessment

-Two weeks prior to the assessment (interview), you will be provided with the salient information about an imaginary existing conservation project, including the aims, objectives, budgets, and personnel involved.
+Your interview will be assessed by a panel of two academic staff, and two weeks prior to the assessment, you will be provided with the salient information about an imaginary existing conservation project, including the aims, objectives, budgets, and personnel involved.

 Features